 Google loves activity and frequent updates show you’re providing value, which can help increase your website’s organic rankings.
 This doesn’t mean several times a day – the right amount for you depends on your business and industry and a content strategist can help you determine that.
 New posts also allow you to use different keywords to attract more visitors from search engines.

-Again, it’s not just about putting anything up so your website will rank.
+Again, it’s not just about putting anything up and expecting your website to improve in rankings.
 Google and other search engines evaluate websites for high quality content.
 One of the tenets of high quality content is that it’s truly unique, original, and valuable to your users.

 Being genuine is your best tool for landing new clients, and original, high quality content is the best way to achieve that.
 It is important to convey expertise and authority, but also in your unique voice, be it in writing, with images, or with video.

-The goal is to make an authentic connection to establish the groundwork of a long-term, fruitful relationship.
-Marketing your company online is the same thing as having a client come to your office for a meeting.
-The office decor and what you wear will be the first things that they notice and assess, and then they listen to determine if you’re genuine, or doing a sales dance.
+The goal is to make an authentic connection to establish the groundwork for a long-term, fruitful relationship.
+Marketing your company online is similar to having a client come to your office for a meeting.
+The office decor and what you wear will be the first things that they notice and assess, and then they listen to determine if you’re genuine.

 Sometimes a first impression is all you get and often that’s with your website so make it count with original content.